vPeteWalker/midway/db/era/era.rst

    - Select the **Custom Script** check box.

-   - In the *Type or paste script* text box, paste the following script.
+   - In the *Type or paste script* text box, paste the following script, and replace the indicated references (ex. <NETMASK-IP> would be 255.255.255.128).

    .. code-block:: bash